So the 2008-09 New York Rangers; yea or nay?

 In net, the status quo is a wonderful thing; Henrik Lundqvist returns after his third straight Vezina nomination, while Stephen Valiquette proved last year he could spell the starter for 15 games and not look out of place.

-The ethos then transformed into icing a more North American roster, headlined by the Drury and Gomez signings and bolstered by Shanahan and Avery, the latter two of whom are either gone or on their way out as well.
+The ethos then transformed into icing a more North American roster, headlined by the Drury and Gomez signings and bolstered by Brendan Shanahan and Avery, the both of whom are out as well.